 Fund name Berenberg Absolute Return European Equities Fund currency EUR Investment objective The Fund's investment objective is to achieve long-term value growth while taking socially and environmentally responsible investment criteria into account.
 The 100% ESTR TR (EUR) is used as the benchmark for the Fund.
 The Management Company determines the benchmark index for the Fund and may change this as necessary.
 However, the Fund does not aim to replicate the performance of the benchmark index.
 The Portfolio Manager may invest at their own discretion in securities or industries not included in the benchmark in order to capitalise on specific investment opportunities.
 The investment strategy limits the extent to which portfolio holdings may differ from the benchmark index.
 The difference may be significant.
 No assurance can be given that the objectives of the investment policy will be achieved.
 Investment strategy In order to achieve its investment objective, the Fund invests primarily in listed European equities and equity-related securities on both a long and short basis.
 The investment objective will be achieved primarily through investment in listed European equities and equity-related instruments of issuers from all sectors and of any market capitalisation.
 The Fund is actively managed.
 The investment decisions for the Fund take into account a variety of environmental and social characteristics, including, for example: Environment Climate change Pollution Forest clearing Environmentally friendly technologies Greenhouse gas emissions Social Working conditions Health and safety Fair trade products Employee relations and diversity Local communities Corporate governance Bribery and corruption Compensation structure Structure of the supervisory bodies Cybersecurity Unfair commercial practices This Fund promotes environmental and social characteristics within the meaning of Article 8 of the Disclosure Regulation.
 However, the investments underlying this financial product do not take into account the EU criteria for environmentally sustainable economic activities, nor are sustainable investments targeted within the meaning of Art.
 2(17) of the Disclosure Regulation.
-The principal adverse impacts on sustainability factors ("PAIs") are taken into account in the investment process at Management Company level.
-PAIs at Fund level are not binding and shall not be taken into account in this respect.
+The principal adverse impacts on sustainability factors ("PAI") are not considered in the investment process at Management Company level, because the Management Company does not pursue a general strategy across funds for the consideration of PAI.
+Even though the PAIs are not considered at Management Company level, the adverse impacts on sustainability factors are part of the investment strategy of the (sub-)fund and are therefore considered in a binding way.

 Information on the principal adverse impacts on sustainability factors is available in the Fund's annual report (annual reports to be published as of 01/01/2023).